Keerthi Pasquel: Pasquel Sound of Music

+During COVID-19 lockdown period, he created fifty new songs since March 2020.

+Charity works

 Orphanage project

 Keerthi launched a project called 'The Child' to entertain children from orphanages and to recognize their capabilities.
 In 2005, 'The Child' collected sponsorship funds that mainly went towards the rehabilitation of the orphaned children from the Boxing Day Tsunami of 2004.
 This is an ongoing project by Pasquel, organizing not only musical shows, but also dramas, films and amateur talent shows.